Blepharoplasty

 What are the risks of Blepharoplasty?

-Blepharoplasty is a safe oculoplastic procedure with very few risks.
-Risks may include eye irritation and wound infection.
+All surgery involves risk.
+Blepharoplasty is an oculoplastic surgical procedure, and risks may include eye irritation and wound infection.
 Dr Ye Chen will discuss these risks in detail with you at your clinic visit.

 Blepharoplasty - before oculoplastic surgery.